sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 <blockquote>
 <font color="blue">
-AI cannot touch our souls—a truth that, while not empirically provable, resonates far more deeply and compellingly, I mean more compelling than proof!
+AI cannot touch our souls—a truth that, while not empirically provable, resonates far more deeply and compellingly, I mean, more compelling than proof!
 </font>
 </blockquote>